vandenit/vandenit-website/content/pages/security-audit.md

 ---
 title: Secure Your Website with a Fully Automated Security Audit
 blocks:
-  - tagline: 'Professional Security, Full Control'
+  - tagline: "Professional Security, Full Control"
-    headline: '      Protect your website with a professional security audit, tailored to your needs. '
+    headline: "      Protect your website with a professional security audit, tailored to your needs. "
     image:
       src: /uploads/main/security_bg_3.jpg
     _template: imageHeader
   - body: >
-      ## Why Choose Our Automated Security Audits?
+      ## Why Choose Our Security Audits?

-      You value your time, and so do we.
-Our security audits are designed to be fast, fully automated, and tailored to the modern, time-conscious business.
-Get all the security insights you need, without the hassle of long meetings or discussions.
-Simply request your audit, and receive actionable results right in your inbox.

-      * **On-Demand Reports**: Order your security audit online, and receive a full report with actionable insights in a matter of hours, not days. - **Fully Automated**: Our audit process is powered by leading security tools like **OWASP ZAP**, **Burp Suite**, and **Qualys**, ensuring that every scan is thorough and efficient. - **No Meetings, No Hassle**: You don't need to set aside time for calls or meetings.
-Everything is handled online, and you get your results without any delays. - **Affordable and Accessible**: By automating our processes, we keep costs low and make professional-grade security accessible to businesses of all sizes.
+      We value your time and security.
+Our audits provide fast, actionable insights with minimal effort on your end.
+No need for lengthy meetings—simply submit your website details online, and receive a comprehensive report to secure your business.

+      - **Quick and Convenient**: Request your audit online, and receive a preview of your vulnerabilities within a week.
+      - **Professional Expertise**: Powered by leading security tools like **OWASP ZAP** and **Burp Suite**, combined with expert analysis.
+      - **No Meetings Required**: Get all the insights you need online, with an optional follow-up if needed.
+      - **Affordable and Transparent**: Start with a free preview, and choose to purchase the full report with a detailed action plan.
-    color: ''
+    color: ""
     _template: content
   - title: How It Works
     featuresId: howitworks